peiyuncai/restaurant-api/README.md

 2. We can only add meal items if there exists order for the table
 3. We can only remove meal item if it's not being prepared or completed
 4. We can only remove order if none of the meal item is being prepared or completed
+5. We always do soft delete, meaning data is not really removed

 #### Steps
 1. start application